gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	fresh relational recovery pressure against the stabilized independent mainline
+-	strengthening or fading of fresh relational recovery pressure against the stabilized independent mainline

 This will let the triad be tested on:
--	whether stable independent separation now resists renewed relation cleanly
+-	whether the fresh recovery pressure strengthens into a real lower-order relation
--	whether fresh relational recovery can reappear even after the full descent and restabilization of independence
+-	whether it fades back into inert stable independence
--	whether train distinctness remains preserved under either stable independence or renewed relational return
+-	whether train distinctness remains preserved under either renewed relation or defended independence
--	whether coherence can distinguish between a durable restored independence and a field that is again opening to new recoupling
+-	whether coherence can distinguish between meaningful renewed recovery and transient local softening